 Here are a few examples of when 911 should not be called:

 · Getting the Number for the Police Department

 When callers need a non-emergency number for police, fire, or ambulance, they should call 411, not 911.
 Any time a caller feels his or her life is in danger, he or she should call 911 - otherwise, use a nonemergency number.

-· To Ask the Police-Fire-Ambulance Agency a Question
+· To Ask the Police-Fire-EMS Agency a Question

 If a caller is not in need of assistance immediately, 911 is probably the wrong number to call.
 When calling to ask a question and not to request immediate assistance, call the department's non-emergency number.

 · Teaching Kids to Call 911

 While it is extremely important to teach kids to call 911, it's a really bad idea to actually have them do it when there is no emergency.
 Kids learn by example.
 If mom and dad seem to think it's OK to call 911 just to practice, then they will too.

 · To Get a Cat Out of a Tree